 Robert Ryman was born May 30, 1930 in Nashville, Tennessee.
-Ryman studied at the Tennessee Polytechnic Institute and the George Peabody College for Teachers, Nashville, before serving in the United States Army from 1950-1952.
-In 1952, Ryman relocated to New York where he made his first paintings while working as a security guard at the Museum of Modern Art in New York in the early 1950s.
-Ryman was intrigued by the abstract expressionist works of Rothko, de Kooning, Still and Pollock and became curious about the act of painting and began experimenting in 1955.
-Ryman reduces his paintings to the bare minimum: the square format and white color (he uses an extremely reduced vocabulary) but his work is varied because he changes the scale and the texture.
-Close to minimal art, his work may be distinguished from it by the importance he gives to the painted surface and to the painter's touch.
+Ryman studied at the Tennessee Polytechnic Institute (now Tennessee Technological University) and the George Peabody College for Teachers, Nashville (now a part of Vanderbilt University), before serving in the United States Army from 1950-1952.
+In 1952, Ryman relocated to New York where he made his first paintings while working as a security guard at the Museum of Modern Art.
+Ryman was intrigued by the abstract expressionist works of Mark Rothko, Willem de Kooning, Clyfford Still and Jackson Pollock, and became curious about the act of painting.

 Ryman is best known for his monochromatic canvases that explore the possibilities of materiality and the color white.
 Reducing his palette to a single color and his support to a square format, Ryman was able to create endless varieties out of these limitations by experimenting with a vast array of supports, different brush strokes, and a range of different wall fasteners.